autonomys/subspace/README.md

 We are regularly releasing stable snapshots.
 Our CI builds container images and executables for 3 major platforms (Windows, MacOS, Linux).
 With the provided executables, you can choose to `Farm` online by joining the network, or offline (by yourself, for test or development purposes).
+Our snapshots are categorized as the following:
+- Stable (you can always grab the latest one, these are the ones that are tested by our team)
+- Pre-releases (for testing things early, there may be bugs)

 You need 2 executables, select whichever applies to your operating system
 * Node Executable - `subspace-node-...`